Good Health.

 About Us

-She did her family medicine residency at Baylor College of Medicine.
-Dr. Choudhary is currently board certified in family medicine and is a member of the AAFP.
+Dr. Chandni did her family medicine residency at Baylor College of Medicine.
+She is currently board certified in family medicine and is a member of the American Academy of Family Physicians.
 Upon graduation from Baylor, she took care of the medically underserved population of Harris county.
 This experience has made her comfortable treating patients with multiple medical and social issues.

-Dr. Choudhary’s interests include helping patients lose weight and develop a healthy lifestyle.
+Dr. Chandni’s interests include helping patients lose weight and develop a healthy lifestyle.

 family doctor houston